 - Avoid smoking and alcohol, which both cause poor circulation and faster heat loss.

-If you believe you may have frostbite, Visit Danbury for immediate care during out convenient extended hours seven days a week.
+If you believe you may have frostbite, visit any of our 3 Danbury AFC Urgent Care Centers for immediate care during out convenient extended hours seven days a week.
 We accept most insurance plans and offer deeply discounted rates for our self-pay patients.